RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 project documentation should also include contribution guidelines, developer guides, governance models, and codes of conduct {cite}`SurveySEPracticesInScience, BestPracticesForSciComp, BestPracticesInBioinfSoftware, SustainableResearchSoftwareHandOver, 4SimpleRecs, ELIXIRSoftwareManagementPlan, DLRSoftEngGuidelines, NLeScienceSoftDevGuide`.
+Other important documents include README files for both the source code repository and other indexing repositories hosting binary distributions.
+Acting as the front page of the repository,
+README files should provide visitors with a concise and visually appealing overview of the project, including a short description, keywords, and links to important resources and documents.
+Ideally, they should also include dynamic information such as project statistics and status indicators that are automatically updated to reflect the current project state.

 However, high-quality documentation requires time, effort, and skills, including web development knowledge to create user-friendly websites